Ferrexpo (LON:FXPO) Shares Up 22.4% – Time to Buy?

 Wall Street Analysts Forecast Growth

-Separately, Peel Hunt reaffirmed a “hold” rating and issued a GBX 53 price objective on shares of Ferrexpo in a research report on Monday, November 10th.
-One equities research analyst has rated the stock with a Hold rating, According to MarketBeat.com, Ferrexpo presently has an average rating of “Hold” and an average price target of GBX 53.
+Separately, Peel Hunt restated a “hold” rating and set a GBX 53 price target on shares of Ferrexpo in a report on Monday, November 10th.
+One equities research analyst has rated the stock with a Hold rating, According to data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and a consensus target price of GBX 53.

 Ferrexpo Company Profile